The Spaceforsoul story

 ©Copyright Naomi Young

-So much has changed over the last ten years.
-Our Bristol-based Soulspace community now meets fortnightly on Sunday mornings and has a mailing list of over seventy people.
-We have a lively online community of around 150 people who follow us via our website, Facebook page and regular news and resources emails.
-The quarterly newsletter that we used to email out to keep our followers in touch with what we were doing has developed into a substantial publication called ‘Awakening’ which contains articles on a wide range of topics as well as information about resources which people can draw on in their spiritual journeys.
-We now have an educational arm, the Centre for Spiritual Exploration and Accompaniment, which offers a number of low-cost courses and workshops every year.
-And last year, we appointed our first Patron, the Reverend Dave Tomlinson, whose writings have enlightened and inspired so many of us over the years.
+So much has changed over the last years.
+Our Bristol-based Space for Soul community now meets once a month on Sunday mornings and Wednesday evenings on Zoom and has a mailing list of over seventy people.
+We have a lively online community of around 150 people who follow us via our website.
+We have a monthly newsletter, emailed out to keep our followers in touch with what we were doing and gives links to useful spiritual resources.
+We appointed our first Patron, the Reverend Dave Tomlinson, whose writings have enlightened and inspired so many of us over the years.